kemaldemirgil/t3ch-c0nn3t/README.md

 ![](/public/images/dependencies.PNG)

 ## Improvements & Issues:
 This application mainly runs very smoothly & it is fully responsive however, it really isn't the best.
-One of the main issues for now is that users cannot delete their own posts if they commented on them and deleting comments is not a thing but, these could easily be fixed eventually.
+Deleting comments is not a thing but, these could easily be fixed eventually.
 There could've been a lot more features added to it to actually make it usable in a daily routine.
 Some exciting features could be; leaving a like for posts, having your own profile, adding other users to your list and even a chat system to allow users to communicate with each other!
 All these are not impossible to add to it but, I will leave it as it is for now.
 This was a great exercise, and I'm looking forward to build an actual website that could support more...

 > Please contact me for any contributions or any input about this application, I would love to get some feedback and improve this simple project.